starpeace-project/starpeace-client-website/README.md

 ## Roadmap

 Active development and gameplay roadmap can be [found in RELEASE.md](./RELEASE.md), historical changelog can be [found in RELEASE-archive.md](./RELEASE-archive.md), and a rough plan for anticipated next steps can be [found in ROADMAP.md](./ROADMAP.md).

-Active and historical release notes are also [available in client](https://client.starpeace.io/release). https://client.starpeace.io/release
+Current release notes are also [available in client](https://client.starpeace.io/release) at https://client.starpeace.io/release

 ## Security Vulnerabilities